Though credit unions have been around for nearly a century, some consumers are still unclear about exactly what they are and what they do.

 Q: Are credit unions FDIC-insured?

 A: Only banks are covered by the FDIC, but we are covered in equal amounts by the government-funded NCUA.
-The U.S. is one of only 113 countries worldwide to enjoy such protection, which offers free peace of mind to anyone operating a checking account, savings account, money market deposit account, or CD (also known as share certificate) accounts in amounts of up to $250,000.
+The U.S. is one of only 113 countries worldwide to enjoy such protection, which offers free peace of mind to anyone operating a checking account, savings account, money market deposit account, or CD (also known as Certificates of Deposit) accounts in amounts of up to $250,000.
 Sometimes, higher amounts are insured depending on the account ownership and whether qualified beneficiaries are listed.

 Q: I have more than $250,000 to deposit.
 How can I get more insured at no cost?